quickintegrate/docs/docs/Core Development/Property Config/Connection Properties/index.md

 # Connection Properties

-When integrating on the iPass platform, connection setups are consolidated under properties that cover all environments.
-When deploying to specific environments, initial configuration of the development environment's data is followed by subsequent modifications as needed.
+In terms of integration within the iPASS platform, the connection configurations are centralized within connection properties across all environments.
+During deployment to particular environments, the data for the development environment can be configured and subsequently updated
 Examples

 ## Create a Properties